Dogtown (film)

-Dogtown is a 1997 American drama film by George Hickenlooper about life in the small town of Cuba, Missouri starring Mary Stuart Masterson, Jon Favreau, Rory Cochrane, Harold Russell, and Natasha Gregson Wagner.
+Dogtown is a 1997 American drama film by George Hickenlooper about life in the small town of Cuba, Missouri starring Mary Stuart Masterson, Jon Favreau, Rory Cochrane, Natasha Gregson Wagner and Harold Russell in his final film role.

 Plot

 A failed actor returns to his small hometown, unaware that he has become a local celebrity.
 Taking advantage of his newfound fame, he attempts to impress an old unrequited crush who has fallen on hard times.